 Wax and tune your skis and snowboard

-Skis and snowboards are your most valuable gear in your snow sports arsenal.
+Skis and snowboards are the most valuable gear in your snow sports arsenal.
 It’s all well and good having your new skis or board from brands promising the best performance, but this performance will diminish if you do not maintain your equipment.

 Maintaining your gear might not feel as important if you are buying an ex-rental for temporary use, for example.
-After all, this is a cheaper option for equipping yourself for the ski season, and allows you to be more flexible for travel after the winter season when you can happily get rid of your ski/board.
+After all, this is a cheaper option for equipping yourself for the ski season and allows you to be more flexible for travel after the winter season when you can happily get rid of your ski/board.
 Nonetheless, cheap secondhand gear doesn’t compare to your own equipment, so you will want to keep it well-tuned to get the best performance out of it.

 Waxing and tuning your gear refers to maintaining the base and edges of your ski/snowboard.
 A base in good condition means you will glide more consistently over the snow and you can catch more speed on the flatter parts of the mountain.
 Having sharp burr-free edges – in other words, metal with no bumps – gives you more control when turning and stopping.

-How often you get your equipment tuned really depends how often you use and abuse it.
-If your skis/board hits the rails regularly or goes over a few rocks – that can well happen in New Zealand – then you might want to get it professionally tuned after a couple of weeks (see last section).
+How often you get your equipment tuned really depends on how often you use and abuse it.
+If your skis/board hits the rails regularly or goes over a few rocks – that can well happen in New Zealand – then you might want to get it professionally tuned after a couple of weeks (see the last section).

 On the other hand, if you’re casually riding a couple of days a week, a wax and edge tuning should be enough.
 The best judge is you by asking yourself how does your skis/board feel now compared to when it was new/newly tuned?